-Of course radioactive water is longer discharged into this creek on its way to the muddy Missouri River-however that did not stop me from searching for the six legged tadpoles.
+Of course radioactive water is no longer discharged into this creek on its way to the muddy Missouri River-however that did not stop me from searching for the six legged tadpoles.

-That 'steep' hill took a lot longer going up than down.
+As to be expected, that 'steep' hill took a lot longer going up than down.
 But then we might have had yellow cake mud on our boots...Perhaps, or perhaps just good old Missouri mud.

 Anyway, sleep safe at night knowing you are protected!